Safest Places to Visit in Mexico

 Use licensed operators for your transportation needs.

-Valladolid is one of the best places to try traditional Maya cuisine or see people doing traditional dances.
-While you're in town, you should also visit Cenote Zacil-Ha, a natural crystal pool that gives you a comfortable place to relax after a long day of sightseeing.
-If you're willing to venture outside Valladolid, check out Independence Plaza, one of the best examples of a colonial fort.
+Valladolid is one of the places to try traditional Maya cuisine or see people doing traditional dances.
+While you're in this Mexico city, you should also visit Cenote Zacil-Ha, a natural crystal pool that gives you a comfortable place to relax after a long day of sightseeing.
+If you're willing to venture outside Valladolid, check out Independence Plaza, an example of a colonial fort.

 Explore Mexico With Confidence

 Safety is one of the most important considerations when planning a vacation.
 Although you can't eliminate crime entirely, you can protect yourself by choosing safe destinations.
-These five cities have plenty to see and do, all without exposing your family to high rates of crime.
+These five cities have plenty to see and do, all without exposing your family to high crime rates.

 FAQ